 Why?
 Rental leases.

-Most leases turnover at the end of the month so people are apartment hunting and trying to move in those last few days.
+Most leases turnover at the end of the month, so people are apartment hunting and trying to move in those last few days to their new apartment.

-Which is why there is less demand for moving companies mid-month.
-And since it’s slower, movers are typically more affordable and more flexible with their scheduling mid-month.
+This is why there is less demand for moving companies mid-month.
+And since it’s slower, movers are typically more affordable and flexible with their mid-month scheduling.

 Now, if you have to move at the end of the month, that’s fine.
 Just make sure to book a moving company well in advance.

-Besides the time of the month, the day of the week is essential to consider when moving.
+Besides the month’s time, the day of the week is essential to consider when moving.